clee-top/CodingPracticePython/python/indeed_web_scraper/_README.md

+### This project was a take home exam given by jobr, a mobile job application site that was acquired by Monster.com.
+Solution works and got interview/offer.

 This repository contains a Flask application running on Python 3.7 that when run serves one endpoint (/scrapeIndeed).
 It expects to have json passed to it in a POST.
 See "driver_data.txt" for examples of this data as well as how to use